Fees and Tuition

 The UC Office of the President has compiled a comprehensive Preferred Lender List with fixed rate options, variable rate options, and interest payment (while in school) options.
 The selection process considered the needs of our students in the categories of pricing, service, and technology.
 International students will need a US co-signer in most cases.

-International students are eligible for the Fung Fellowship Award and MEng Opportunity Grant, but not for loans through U.S. federal financial aid.
+International students are eligible for the Fung Excellence Scholarship and MEng Opportunity Grant, but not for loans through U.S. federal financial aid.
 Most international students will be responsible for the entire cost of attendance for the one-year program, and should plan carefully to ensure adequate financial resources.

 The Master of Engineering Program is proud to have current students and alumni that received support from the following programs: